singularityhub/sif/README.md

 # SIF (Python)

 Sif Python (sif) is the Python API for working with the Singularity SIF image format.
-This library is under development!
+This library is under development, and contributions are welcome!
 The basic functionality so far is to parse the header, only using Python:

 ```